 Adam Nares Norzagaray was born in Los Angeles, California in spring of 1986.
 At a young age his family moved out to Tucson, Arizona.
-Adam's first impression of film were silent black and white slap-stick comedies his father showed him and his brothers at a young age.
+Adam's first impression of film were the classic silent black and white slap-stick comedies his father showed him at a young age.

-Adam graduated from Northern Arizona University with a degree in education.
-While in college his hobby for film production grew, learning from his roommates about digital graphic design, video editing, and script writing.
-In 2008, Adam returned to Tucson, extending his education in digital media technology and guerrilla-style film techniques.
-Taking the writing skills and passion from his mother, Adam began writing fictional stories that follow the lines of Michael Crichton and Orson Scott Card.
+While at Northern Arizona University his hobby for film production grew, learning from his roommates about digital graphic design, video editing, and script writing.
+In 2008, Adam returned to Tucson, extending his education in digital media technology and writing.
+Taking his writing passion from his mother, Adam began writing fictional stories in the form of scripts and novels.

-Adam created his own video company in 2010, going by the pen name Adam Ray.
+Adam created his own video company in 2010, using the pen name Adam Ray.
 His first films were stop-animation.
-The following year, Adam created his first live-action experimental thriller, Matchbook.
-He would later make one additional independent film each year, collaborating with other filmmakers and inspiring artists who have a passion for digital film.
+The following year, Adam created his first live-action experimental thriller Matchbook.
+He would later make additional independent films each year, collaborating with other filmmakers and inspiring artists who also have a passion for digital film.

 Adam continues to consult with independent film companies in southern Arizona.
-He's a large supporter for the artistic community and is an advocate for street art and ritualistic symbolism.
-His hobbies include gardening and portrait photography.
+He's a large supporter for the local artistic community and is an enthusiast for street art and symbolism.
+His hobbies include gardening, photography and writing.

 He resides in Tucson with his two dogs, Jules and Pinky.